apaquette/Meter-Reader/User Manual/UserManual.md

 2. Run the downloaded installer.

-3. During installation, ensure to check the box that says “Add Python to PATH”.
+3. During installation, ensure to check the box that says "Add Python to PATH".

 4. Follow the prompts to complete the installation.